 Australian Performing Arts Market (APAM)

 APAM champions contemporary Australian performance nationally and internationally by deepening relationships and stimulating new markets and pathways through exchange, reciprocity, and hospitality.
-It was established in 1994 by the Australian Council for the Arts and has been held as a biennial event since then.
-More on the Australian Performing Arts Market
+It was established in 1994 by the Australian Council for the Arts and has been held as a biennial event since then, For more information, see Australian Performing Arts Market

 Melbourne Winter Masterpieces

 Introduced in 2004, Melbourne Winter Masterpieces is the name for an annual series of major exhibitions which balance curatorial excellence with popular appeal.

 Highlights from more than a decade of Melbourne Winter Masterpieces include Van Gogh and the Seasons, Impressionists: Masterpieces from the Musee d'Orsay, Tim Burton: The Exhibition, Game Masters and Tutankhamun and the Golden Age of the Pharaohs.
 These blockbuster events have brought the richness of international collections to Victorian audiences and drawn record-breaking crowds.
-More on Melbourne Winter Masterpieces
+For more information, see Melbourne Winter Masterpieces.

 UNESCO City of Literature